Tapestry-Inc/design-tokens/docs/adding-new-tokens.md

 Add a new `.json` file to the proper directory.
 If the tokens are the same for all brands, add them to `src/global`, otherwise they should be added to `src/brands/<brand>`

 - The parent folder of the new JSON file should named the same as the token's `category`.
-- The JSON file should be named the same as the token's `item`.
+- The JSON file should be named the same as the token's `type`.

 ### Style Dictionary